melkati/CO2-Gadget/README.md

 #### Compiling and Installing

-We recommend PlatformIO because it is more easy than Arduino IDE.
+I recommend PlatformIO because it is more easy than Arduino IDE.
 For this, please install first [PlatformIO](http://platformio.org/) and its command line tools (Windows, MacOs and Linux), **pio** command, then connect your compatible board to the USB and run the next command:

 ```python
 pio run pio run -e TTGO_TDISPLAY_SANDWICH --target upload
 ```
-You must replace "TTGO_TDISPLAY_SANDWICH" with the flavour of CO2 Gadget you want copiled and uploaded (the are defined in platformio.ini or you can define your own).
+You must replace "TTGO_TDISPLAY_SANDWICH" with the flavor of CO2 Gadget you want compiled and uploaded (they are defined in platformio.ini or you can define your own).

-If using PlatformIO **GUI**, to compile and upload CO2-Gadget into your board, press the"Alien head" -> Project tasks -> Choose flavour -> Upload and Monitor .
+If using PlatformIO **GUI**, to compile and upload CO2-Gadget into your board, press the "Alien head" -> Project tasks -> Choose flavour -> Upload and Monitor .

 ## With Arduino

 **NOTE:**
-Currently neither the code is ready to compile with the Arduino IDE nor the instructions are up to date.
+Currently neither the code is ready to compile with the Arduino IDE nor these instructions are up to date.
 If you want to compile with the Arduino IDE, you will have to solve includes, dependencies and defines yourself.

-When the code is more stable and has fewer changes, I will adapt the code and write the instructions to compile with the Arduino IDE (right now it is modified very often with bugfixes and new functionalities and it takes me a lot of time to be aware of maintaining compatibility with the Arduino IDE).
+When the code is more stable and changes less often, I will update the code the instructions to compile with the Arduino IDE.
+Right now it is modified very often with bugfixes and new functionalities and it takes me a lot of time to be aware of maintaining compatibility with the Arduino IDE.

 I recommend that you use VS Code with PlatformIO.
-On the internet you have many tutorials, and it is not as difficult at all as it seems.
+You have many tutorials on the internet, and it is not as difficult at all as it seems.

 #### Prerequisites

 To **compile this project with Arduino IDE** (the integrated development enviroment), you have to **install Arduino IDE**, and **add the libraries** referenced in **lib_deps** in the file [platformio.ini](https://github.com/melkati/CO2-Gadget/blob/master/platformio.ini), as **Arduino won't install it automatically** like PlatformIO does.

-Also, you need to add the **alternative links** for supporting the ESP32 boards:
+Also, you need to add support for ESP32 boards:

 For Arduino IDE: Adding the line **https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json** in: File > Preferences > Additional Boards Manager URLs.

-In Arduino IDE seleect your board, COM port, etc. in the Tools menu and to upload to your board select Program -> Upload or click on the "upload" icon.
+In Arduino IDE select your board, COM port, etc. in the Tools menu and to upload to your board select Program -> Upload or click on the "upload" icon.

 To **compile this project with Arduino CLI** (the command line version of Arduino), you first need to install **arduino-cli** or the **Arduino IDE** with the libraries referenced in **lib_deps** in the file [platformio.ini](https://github.com/melkati/CO2-Gadget/blob/master/platformio.ini), because **Arduino won't install it automatically** like PlatformIO does.

-You must add the **alternative links** for supporting the ESP32 boards in Arduino CLI: Follow the next steps:
+You must first add support for ESP32 boards in Arduino CLI: Follow the next steps:

 ```bash
 arduino-cli config init